JuIioCesar/CurriculumVitae/README.md

 ****

 ### Profile
-Computer engineer looking to develop experience in data science and mobile projects.
-Passionate about mathematics and computer science.
-Jumping into new projects and building his own tools are part of his daily work.
-He´s looking for scholarship opportunities to make his master's degree.
+Julio is an action driven engineer with one mission: Give great value to his clients.

 ### Experience
 **iOS Developer, [UNAM Mobile Laboratory](http://mobile.unam.mx), Mexico City — 2011 - 2012**

-Developed numerous iOS applications that included features such as augmented reality, using REST services.
-Gave iOS tech talks at the Mobile University Congress at National Autonomous University of Mexico.
+Julio started in iOS developing numerous applications that included features like augmented reality, real time streaming and trecking.
+Right after he became a senior developer he started giving iOS tech talks.
+He even gave one at the Mobile University Congress at National Autonomous University of Mexico.
 After leaving the laboratory Julio created the [UNAM Mobile open source organization](https://github.com/UNAMMobile) and the [UNAM Engineering open source organization](https://github.com/unamfi).
+These are organizations that up to today stay relevant in the University.

 **iOS Developer, [Freelance](http://julio.work), Mexico City — 2012**